jevko/jevko/README.md

 It can be used as a basic building block for simple and portable formats, languages, and notations in a variety of domains, such as data interchange, configuration, or text markup.

-Below are a few examples of such Jevko formats in different domains, as compared to known formats.
+Below are a few examples of Jevko formats in different domains, as compared to known formats.

  <!-- in terms of compactness, simplicity, and human-readability. -->